LJONeill/NLP/README.md

 ---

-## How to run the code
+## How to run the code and reproduce results

 To run the code first you will have to download and install the 'requirements.txt' found in the "data" folder.

-### Project baseline model / BERT NER tagging model:
+### 1. Project baseline model / BERT NER tagging model:

-We have trained the model using the dataset.
+We have trained the model using the dataset ["en_ewt-ud-test.iob2"](https://learnit.itu.dk/pluginfile.php/418423/mod_resource/content/1/en_ewt-ud-test.iob2) .
 The parameters for the saved model can be found in a

 https://ituniversity.sharepoint.com/:f:/s/NLP572/EmPch8O89UtCgIcIPi6vapMB64ZhhZDtMBcXpdbSvacxkA?e=oUad3m